Welcome to Strait of Gibraltar ~ Non Plus Ultra - James A. Oliver

 In this era of globalization, the strait has been referred to as a “strategic asset” for its shipping lanes: between the Atlantic via the Bosporus to the Black Sea; and via the Suez Canal to the Red Sea and the Gulf, and beyond.

-The strait, though, has been a strategic asset since the days of those ancient seafarers, the Phoenicians, who (with an interest in the silver mines of Gades or Cadiz) encouraged the myth that any vessel passing through the strait would fall off the End of the World and into the unknown void.
+The Strait has been a strategic asset since the days of those ancient seafarers, the Phoenicians, who defied or encouraged (with eyes on the silver mines of Gades or Cadiz) the myth that any vessel passing through the Strait would sail off the End of the World - and into the unknown void.

 In this same way, the great human adventure is formed and inevitably eclipsed by the geographical dimension: the prehistoric trans-migrations out of Africa, the outstanding achievements and titantic clashes of antiquity, the sea battles and world conflicts over the centuries since, and the geopolitical intrigues of the present post-Cold War era.